 “Seeing wildlife is like seeing celebrities, only better.”

-Spread across an area of 1,443 square kilometers, the sanctuary of Ranthambhore is an all-time favorite of nature enthusiasts and wildlife photographers.
+Spread across an area of 1,443 square kilometres, the sanctuary of Ranthambhore is an all-time favourite of nature enthusiasts and wildlife photographers.
 The wide variety of flora and fauna present here attracts them all alike.
 It is located in south-eastern Rajasthan, particularly the Sawai Madhopur district.

 You can spot two of the majestic big cats – tigers and leopards here.
 Sloth bears, hyenas, jackals, Indian foxes are also frequently found.
 The reserve is also home to several marsh croc reptiles like Indian python, Russell’s vipers and more.